 “Many of Portsea’s earliest streets, like Butcher Street and Kent Street (1697), were crammed from the start with inns, shops, workmens’ cottages and lodging houses.
 Few Portsea houses had double frontages, and any larger residences for Admiralty officials were inside the dockyard walls.
 Some of the better houses, with one room on several storeys and the occasional bow window, were inhabited by service personnel, tradesmen and skilled artisans.
 Charles Dickens was born in such a house in 1812, his father a clerk in the Naval Pay Office.
 These were palatial compared to the squat two-storey weather-boarded cottages in which the majority of people lived, where the front door opened from the street straight into a twelve-foot room; above, a single tiny bedroom, and outside, a handkerchief of a backyard.
 Some of the smallest terraced properties in Britain were built here in the 1800s.”

 Write away: Choose a neighbourhood related to your own family history.
 If possible, opt for a small area – a village or parish, for example, or cluster of a few streets.
-Spend an hour or two researching that neighbourhood, using local history resources – maps, photos, books.
+Spend some time researching that neighbourhood, using local history resources – maps, photos, books.
 Jot down brief quotes or phrases as you go.
 You can find a remarkable amount online (for example, take a look at British History Online, Historical Directories, Genuki and Wikipedia).
 Now have a go at mirroring the style of the two paragraphs above – one to set the scene, one to describe the housing.
 Keep it tight, aim for no more than 200 words on each.